-It’s the Spring Solstice, and with it comes the promise of color, light, fresh air and the overwhelming relief to start spending more and more time outdoors.
+It’s the Spring Solstice.
+With it comes the promise of color, light, fresh air and the overwhelming relief to start spending more and more time outdoors.

-Don’t get me wrong, I do love the winter, and all the creature comforts it brings – cozy sweaters, warm drinks, quality time indoors and invigorating time outdoors.
-But, when it comes to recreation, there is a world of difference between shivering on a ski lift for ten minutes in order to zip down the hill in five.
-On the other hand, you have long afternoons spent wandering through grass and flowers, swimming, barbecuing, and eating outdoors, with no risk of exposure or frostbite.
+Don’t get me wrong, I do love the winter.
+It supports all the creature comforts – cozy sweaters, warm drinks, quality time indoors and invigorating time outdoors.
+But, when it comes to recreation, there is a world of difference.
+On one hand, you can shiver on a ski lift for ten minutes in order to zip down the hill in five.
+On the other hand, you have long afternoons spent wandering through grass and flowers, swimming, barbecuing, and eating outdoors.
+And there is no risk of exposure or frostbite.

 With respect to outdoor recreation, one of the coolest things you can have in a home is a great entryway.
-Whether it’s to shed layers and layers of winter wear, or a place to peel off your wet shoes and hang your towel after swimming in the lake, a great entryway is the portal to everything else in your home.
-It’s like the airlock on a space ship – you transition from the outside to the inside, unburden yourself of any muck you may have picked up (it’s also known as a mudroom after all), and head into the comforts of your interior space.
+Whether it’s to shed layers of winter wear, or a place to peel off your wet shoes and hang your towel after swimming in the lake, a great entryway is the portal to everything else in your home.
+It’s like the airlock on a space ship.
+You transition from the outside to the inside.
+You unburden yourself of any muck you may have picked up (it’s also known as a mudroom after all).
+And you head into the comforts of your interior space.

-I picture returning at dusk from a day of exploring, biking, or swimming, feeling exhausted in a good way, and ready to relax in a mellow kitchen or a candle lit patio, eating a brightly colored vegetable linguini, with a bottle of rosé or a sparkling pear juice mocktail.
+I picture returning at dusk from a day of exploring, biking, or swimming.
+We feel exhausted in a good way, and ready to relax in a mellow kitchen or a candle lit patio.
+Then we eat a brightly colored vegetable linguini, with a bottle of rosé or a sparkling pear juice mocktail.
 This is my happy place.

 One of the gifts of spring and summer is that the distinction between interior and exterior space becomes hazy.
-We can merge inside with outside simply by throwing open windows and doors, lighting candles inside and citronellas outside, and letting the day gradually and peacefully transition to night.
-The best part is the daylight goes down right around the time I’m beginning to wind down physically.
+We can merge inside with outside simply by throwing open windows and doors.
+We light candles inside and citronellas outside, and let the day gradually and peacefully transition to night.
+And the best part is the daylight goes down right around the time I’m beginning to wind down physically.
 In the summer, the longer days seem to really align with my circadian rhythm in a way that winter cannot.
 It’s a singularly unique feeling to recline on a padded deck chair, in the dark, enveloped in summer warmth, and see the day to its conclusion.